Take me to the resource links!

 Placement tests help us assess which college courses you should take during your studies at Northeastern.
 It’s important that you understand the placement test sections and why you have to take the tests.

 It’s also important to practice, practice, practice before you take the tests.
-Once you do, you can interpret your test scores to see which courses you can take during your first year.
+Once you take the test, you can interpret your test scores to see which courses you can take during your first year.

 Northeastern’s placement testing is composed of two tests: English (reading and writing) and math – for a total of three sections.
-Click on the tabs for English and math overviews.
+Click on the tab "More about the Test" for further details.

 By practicing for the English and math placement tests, you increase your chances of entering into higher-level English and math courses during your first year at Northeastern.
 This will be beneficial in both time and money, as you’ll be advancing in your studies earlier and saving tuition dollars along the way.

 The College Board’s Accuplacer is what Northeastern uses to administer the placement tests in: